Gracemere, Queensland: Attractions

 The entrance to the Gracemere Industrial Park has the Big G, one of Australia's big things.
 It is in the shape of a capital letter G and is 5 by 6.6 m in size and is made from 5 tonne of mild steel.
 It is on the southern corner of Somerset Road and Enterprise Drive (23.4553°S 150.4209°E).

 Transport

 As a dormitory town, most Gracemerians either drive a private vehicle or catch a bus to the city.
 The bus service, Young's Bus Service, operates hourly between the town centre and South Gracemere.
-Traffic can peak at around 8:00 in the morning, with traffic being banked up for around 1-1.5 kilometers on weekdays.
+Traffic can peak at around 8:00 in the morning, with traffic being banked up for around 1-1.5 kilometres on weekdays.
 Infrastructure problems are now becoming a reality for the small town and surrounding Capricorn Highway towns.
 This has resulted in constant roadworks and upgrades of the highway road quality.
 This mass influx of vehicles has resulted in a proposal for a new western bypass for Rockhampton, to send vehicles right to the northern suburbs, avoiding inner city congestion and delay, as this is where many Gracemerians work.